leosc326/leosc326.github.io/index.md

----
-layout: wide_default
----

  ## About Me

 Leo Carle

-Sophomore at Lehigh University
+- Sophomore at Lehigh University

-Integrated Business & Engineering (IBE) Honors Student
+- Integrated Business & Engineering (IBE) Honors Student

-Pursuing degrees in Finance and Industrial & Systems Engineering (ISE)
+- Pursuing degrees in Finance and Industrial & Systems Engineering (ISE)

-Working towards minors in Computer Science, Data Science, and Economics
+- Working towards minors in Computer Science, Data Science, and Economics

-President of the Lehigh Management Club
+- President of the Lehigh Management Club

 <!-- Upload your own photo and change the path -->